 Tree is a very basic immutable tree class.
 A Tree can have multiple children and has one parent.
 The parent and child of a tree are established when a Tree is created.
 Accessing the data on a Tree can be done through the data member.
-A Tree is created through the TreeBuilder module which is an internal API in pyconll.
-A Tree's use in pyconll is when creating a Tree structure from a Sentence object in the sentencetree module.
+A Tree's direct children can be iterated with a for loop.
+A Tree is created through the TreeBuilder module which is an internal module in pyconll and keeps Tree immutable on the public interface.
+A Tree is provided as the result of to\tree on a Sentence object.